acmgit/sunflower/README.md

-# sunflower
+# vegan sunflower

-Sunflower is a mod for Minetest.
+vegan Sunflower is a mod for Minetest.

 ![Screenshot 1](textures/sunflower_screenshot.jpg)